qooxdoo/qooxdoo/docs/development/debugging.md

 ### this.debug()

 With `this.debug()` you can print out any string you want to see in the console during execution of your application.
-Of course you might want to interpolate variable values in the output.
-If you pass an entire object reference, the whole object will by stringified and printed.
+Of course, you might want to interpolate variable values in the output.
+If you pass an entire object reference, the whole object will be stringified and printed.
 So beware: for big objects you get the entire instantiation in code printed out!

 Example: